serverless/serverless/docs/anatomy.md

 ### Overview

-Core flow of a process is managed through internal lifecycle engine, for which, internal (core) and external (user made) plugins register supported CLI commands attributing to them ordered lifecycle events,, plus hooks (event listeners) which are invoked when given event is triggered.
+Core flow of a process is managed through internal lifecycle engine, for which, internal (core) and external (user-made) plugins register supported CLI commands attributing to them ordered lifecycle events,, plus hooks (event listeners) which are invoked when given event is triggered.

 #### Code organization